 Where is Toroweap Overlook?

 Toroweap Overlook is a part of the Grand Canyon North Rim called Uinkaret Plateau, known as the “Place of Pines.”
 The closest Town is Kanab (Utah) and Fredonia (Arizona).
 Kanab is also a perfect place to stay for a night.
 From Kanab are 72 miles and at least 3 hours of driving.
+Below you will find the best deals for staying in Kanab.

 Tips Before you Drive to Toroweap

-Remember to get a Tuweep Day-use Ticket Reservation
+Remember to get a Tuweep Day-use Ticket Reservation for 2023

-Vehicle for getting to Toweep
+Vehicle for getting to Toweep Overlook

 Tow service costs $1,000–2,000, and assistance is not guaranteed.